molson504x/molson504x.github.io/_posts/2023-08-07-My-Thoughts-On-The-GitHub-Actions-Runner-Controller.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.8.2/cert-manager.yaml
 ```

-Another thing you'll need is a Personal Access Token (PAT) for ARC to authenticate to GitHub.
-To generate a PAT token, log in to your GitHub Account and navigate to "Create New Token".
-You'll need to give it all "repo" access.
-Store this token value in a safe place for now - we'll need it to configure ARC.
+Another thing you'll need is a way to authenticate GitHub ARC to GitHub.
+For my purposes, I'm going to use a Personal Access Token (PAT).
+GitHub ARC supports PAT, GitHub Apps, or GitHub basic auth (username/password) for authentication.
+In an enterprise scenario, I would recommend using a GitHub App because it provides an increased API quota and a centralized location to manage client secrets and manage permissions.

 > **NOTE**:
 > You can set up GitHub ARC using a GitHub App instead of a PAT token.
 Those instructions can be found [here](https://github.com/actions/actions-runner-controller/blob/master/docs/authenticating-to-the-github-api.md).
 Since I was just setting up a test bench in a private repository in my personal organization, I used a PAT token.